Kai Ika services

 1. Take a chilly bin and salt ice when fishing

 3. Minimise cross contamination between bait, offal and fish.

 The Kai Ika project can provide filleting and knife sharpening services at your next fishing event.

 Email us on firstname.lastname@example.org to find out more.

-At the Kai Ika filleting trailer in Westhaven we also provide professional knife sharpening with our commercial grade knife sharpener.
+At the Kai Ika filleting trailer in Westhaven we also provide professional knife sharpening with one of the world’s best commercial knife sharpener: the Catra-i100.
 This can sharpen your fishing and filleting knives and also your kitchen knives.

 Filleting at the OBC

 The Outboard Boating Club of Auckland, Papatuanuku Kokiri Marae and the Z Pier Charter Fleet at Westhaven Marina have teamed up with LegaSea to develop the Kai Ika Project.The Kai Ika project utilises fish heads, frames and offal which were previously going to waste.